ProDataLab/nkny/README.rst

 2. For install location, click the Browse button and create a folder called "nkny" on your desktop
 3. finish the install with default by simply pressing "Next" or "Ok"
 4. Navigate to the "nkny" folder and open it
-5. Double click the "nkny.ext" application to open it
+5. Double click the "nkny.exe" application to open it